-Installing E-Maj on instances using PostgreSQL version 9.5 or higher adds 1 event trigger of type "table_rewrite":
+Installing E-Maj also adds an event trigger of type "table_rewrite":

 • emaj_table_rewrite_trg blocks any structure change of application or log table.

 It is possible to deactivate and reactivate these event triggers thanks to 2 functions: emaj_disable_protection_by_event_triggers() and emaj_enable_protection_by_event_triggers().

 However, the protections do not cover all risks.
 In particular, they do not prevent any tables or sequences renaming or any schema change.
 And some other DDL statements altering tables structure will not fire any trigger.